vehikl/coop-notes/php/README.md

     - notice how `$this->` now contains `MatchesSnapshots` methods
     - the first time the test is being ran the snapshot will be created and the test will be skipped
     - every other time the test will use the generated snapshot to match the output of the tested code

+### Homestead
+- Setting up Homestead
+    - run `composer require --dev laravel/homestead`
+    - run `./vendor/bin/homestead make`
+    - configure your /etc/hosts to map the ip and site defined in the homestead.yaml
+    - run `vagrant up` to serve the project